PDP House caucus woos former APC Chieftain, Bwala - Realnews Magazine

 “ It is not a request you will naturally say no to but it is something that you have to pray.
 The same way I left the party through reflective thought I want to reflect on your visit.

-“But I am sure in the coming days whatever I decide Nigerians will know,” he said.(NAN)
+“But I am sure in the coming days whateve